-All cases involving student infractions of University policies and regulations will be processed by the Dean of Students (or designee) or hearing committees except where noted.
+All cases involving student infractions of campus policies and regulations will be processed by the Dean of Students (or designee) or hearing committees except where noted.
 The Dean of Students (or designee) will determine whether a case will be handled through one of the following hearing bodies:

-- The Dean of Students (or designee) and an OSA staff member will hear complaints related to excessive intoxication, disruptive behavior with or without violence, and repeated violations of University policies. - The Dean of Students (or designee) will hear all complaints in which the student may face suspension or dismissal.
+- The Dean of Students (or designee) and an OSA staff member will hear complaints related to excessive intoxication, disruptive behavior with or without violence, and repeated violations of campus policies. - The Dean of Students (or designee) will hear all complaints in which the student may face suspension or dismissal.
 These alleged violations may include, but are not limited to, fighting, serious vandalism, sale of drugs, stealing, or other complaints.
-At the Dean's (or designee's) discretion, he/she may invite a member of the OSA staff and the Faculty Member in Residence to participate in the conduct hearing process.
+At the Dean's (or

-• The Dean of Students and the Assistant Dean of Students will hear all complaints of sexual misconduct.
+- designee's) discretion, he/she may invite a member of the OSA staff and a Faculty Member to participate in the conduct hearing process. - The Dean of Students, Assistant Dean of Students, and Director of Housing (or Designee) will hear all complaints of sexual misconduct.